- 30 Nov 2010

 Sponsored Links’ or ’Advertisements’?: Measuring Labeling Alternatives in Internet Search Engines

-Executive Summary — In processing a search for a particular phrase, Internet search engines generally offer two types of results: the algorithmic results, which a search engine selects based on relevance, and the "sponsored links," for which advertisers pay.
+Overview — In processing a search for a particular phrase, Internet search engines generally offer two types of results: the algorithmic results, which a search engine selects based on relevance, and the "sponsored links," for which advertisers pay.
 The latter often occupy prominent screen space.
 But does the average web surfer realize that they are advertisements?
 In an online experiment, Harvard Business School professor Benjamin Edelman and doctoral candidate Duncan S. Gilchrist show that "sponsored link" is too vague a term for some users to understand, and that "paid advertisement" is a label that better clarifies the nature of the link.
 They call on the FTC to compel search engines to improve their disclosures.
 Key concepts include:

 - Through October 2010, leading search engines Google, Yahoo!, and Bing presented their advertisements with the labels "sponsored links," "sponsored results," and "sponsored sites," respectively.
 (In November, Google substituted the term "ads.")